RELAPSING IS PART OF THE JOURNEY

 “It was a shock to fail a grade.
 My family was disappointed.
 My mindset changed after failing.
 I just told myself I have to pass.
 I was closer to 137 kilograms at that time.
 I told my cousin, ‘when I repeat Grade 11 I want to lose weight because of my heart problems, and pain in my ankles and knees.’
 At this time, I was having chest pains often, when I walked even short distances I would be short of breath and any type of movement, like tying my shoelaces, would be challenging.

 “My cousin and parents said I have to start eating right and to take up a sport.
 I started weight training, eating better, and walking a lot.
 I would train three to four times a week.
 It was painful, stressful and difficult for me.
 The hardest part was changing my diet.
 I was eating vegetables, cutting down on carbs, and drinking more water.
 I was training on my own.
 It made me feel positive because I was seeing progress.
 I learned about weight loss through trial and error and by researching weight loss tips on the internet.
-I also stop smoking weed.
+I also stopped smoking weed.

 “A month after I started training, I lost five to six kilograms.
 It was a little weight loss at the time, but it made me feel so happy.
 Over the next five years, I lost 56 kilograms.